Organisation Contact Details

 •Health & Wellbeing – staying healthy physically and emotionally

 One of the most common issues faced by carers today is loneliness and isolation, which is why the Carers’ Centre are launching a new telephone befriending programme for the Bath and North East Somerset area.
 Caring can be incredibly emotionally draining and coupled with a lack of support networks carers can often find themselves close to breaking point.
-“Befriending has been shown to be a very helpful, very simple solution to on-going isolation and loneliness,” said Andy Graham, Carers’ Centre Volunteering Coordinator and the lead on this project.
-“Our aim is to build more relationships with isolated carers and maximize the number of people we reach out to.”
+“Befriending has been shown to be a very helpful, very simple solution to on-going isolation and loneliness,” “Our aim is to build more relationships with isolated carers and maximize the number of people we reach out to.”
 If you’re a carer and think you would like to talk to one of the befrienders, or if you would like to volunteer, give the Carers’ Centre a call on 0800 0388 885.

 If you have questions about caring, free information and advice is available on our support line open 8.15am-12noon weekdays: 0800 0388 885